Consistency ratio and Transitivity Rule

 Eigenvector derived by element-wise division of the matrix-multiplication result vector by the priority vector, used to average into the principal eigenvalue.

-The next step is to find the Consistency Index.
-The formula for the consistency index is
+The next step is to calculate the Consistency Index.

 Consistency Index formula CI = (lambda_max - n) / (n - 1) where lambda_max is the principal eigenvalue and n is the number of items being compared.